Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 The safety and efficacy of Kineret treatment in patients with chronic and serious infections have not been evaluated.

 Kineret treatment should not be initiated in patients with active infections.
 Kineret treatment should be discontinued in RA patients if a serious infection develops.
-In Kineret treated CAPS patients, there is a risk for disease flares when discontinuing Kineret treatment.
+In Kineret treated CAPS or FMF patients, there is a risk for disease flares when discontinuing Kineret treatment.
 With careful monitoring, Kineret treatment can be continued also during a serious infection.

 Physicians should exercise caution when administering Kineret to patients with a history of recurring infections or with underlying conditions which may predispose them to infections.